Memo says California governor will order all beaches closed - KVIA

 “I wish I could give you a set timeline for when this was going to end.
 My family asks me, my friends ask me — we don’t have a date,” she said, noting that there still is no vaccine, so “we are going to need to have protections in place for a very, very long time.”

 Dazio reported from Los Angeles.
-Associated Press writers Janie Har and Juliet Williams in San Francisco contributed reporting.
+Associated Press writers Olga R. Rodriguez, Janie Har and Juliet Williams in San Francisco contributed reporting.